-If you’re exposed to the world of digital marketing, you are bound to have heard of Google Analytics.
-It is probably the most widely used and popular digital analytics tool in the market.
+Anyone exposed to the world of digital marketing is bound to have heard of Google Analytics.
+It is the most widely used and popular digital analytics tool in the market.

-Google Analytics is Google’s free web analytics tool that allows you to analyze data and the behaviour of the visitors that are on your website.
-Thus, giving you valuable insights to help strategize the success of your business.
+Google Analytics is Google’s free web analytics tool that allows you to analyse data and the behaviour of the visitors on your website.
+Thus, a wealth of valuable insights to help strategise the success of a business is on offer.

 In this blog post, we will not be looking into how GA (Google Analytics) works or how to set it up accurately.
-We will be looking at some of the basic data that this tool can provide you to help you further optimize and better understand your data and how you can approach the market.
+We will be looking at some of the basic data that this tool can provide you to help you further optimise and better understand your data and how to approach the market.

-Here’s a quick reminder as to why you should set up your Google Analytics (even if you have a 3rd party tracking tool separately):
+Here’s a quick reminder why Google Analytics is essential for any business (even if you have a 3rd party tracking tool separately):

 - Immediate and automatic data collection